 More time is spent in the laboratory processing the artifacts recovered, cataloging, entering into computer databases, and

 writing up final reports for publications.
 FOSA provides volunteer opportunities for laboratory and report-writing

 participation; and has also established and maintains a fund for radiocarbon dating of artifacts.

-	If you take a close look at "Excavation" photos 10, 11, and 14, you'll see small brown paper bags near the excavators.
+If you take a close look at the last 4 "Excavation" photos, you'll see small brown paper bags near the excavators.
 These contain the artifacts excavated, and are the starting point for the Processing function.
 Recorded on the bags are things such as the date, site, grid, grid-quadrant, and depth that the artifact(s) were recovered from.
 Arguably, these are the most important things that are taken from a site, pending laboratory analysis.

 Most Processing activities are the same regardless of where they're done.
 The Ohio State University maintains a site where these steps are described in some detail; you can access that site by clicking here.

 Additional information can be found by checking the Volunteer Opportunities: Lab Work page on this web site.